Neurology for the Non-Neurologist

 American Nurses Credentialing Center (ANCC) & Iowa Board of Nursing

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 6.25 ANCC contact hours (7.5 Iowa contact hours).
+The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 6 ANCC and Iowa contact hours.

 Continuing Education Units